Volunteer Name: Shelby MacKenzie

 Website Information: The website was really helpful, but what helped me most was reading all the other reviews because that is what helped me most.

-ABV: also read the Volunteer Guide in the ABV account, the volunteer summary and check all the videos on youtube channel (over 850 videos of our volunteers)
+ABV: also read the Volunteer Guide in the ABV account, the volunteer summary and check all the videos on youtube channel (over 1250 videos of some of our volunteers)

 9 – Are you willing to speak to other potential ABV volunteers?